Binge Eating Disorder - Symptoms

 eating disorder and other

-eating disorders include excessive concern about body
+eating disorders include low self-esteem and excessive concern about body

 Binge eating disorder is different from